26 March 2020, 10:03

 Using a Bitcoin debit card is strongly advised when the seller does not accept Bitcoin.
 In this case, a crypto debit card allows you to easily convert your digital currency into fiat money.

-If you’re planning on ordering the Crypterium Card, simply go to the ‘Card’ section to apply for a card.
-At the moment, you can choose between a UnionPay and Visa card.
+If you’re planning on ordering the Crypterium Card, simply go to the ‘Card’ section to apply for a VISA card.
 Our cards are available in more than 200 countries.

 Once you have a card, it’s time to load it with Bitcoin.
 For Crypterium Card holders, the top up process takes only a few taps to complete.